martinbudden/BabyCube/BC200/readme.md

 ![Stage_2_assembly](assemblies/Stage_2_assembly.png)

-Bolt the right face and the right feet to the base
+Bolt the right face and the right feet to the base.

 ![Stage_2_assembled](assemblies/Stage_2_assembled.png)